-- Personal problem (family or relationship issues). - Adjustment to school (first time in post-secondary, study skills, issues with adjusting to academic demands). - □ Issues with balancing school and work (the combination of work, school and family is overwhelming). - Illness (recent or long-term), death of an immediate relative, family crisis, or injury. - Job-related problems (working full-time, need to find a job, need to change jobs). - Other, please specify:

-DESCRIBE WHAT HAS CHANGED THAT WILL ALLOW YOU TO DEMONSTRATE SATIFACTORY ACADEMIC PROGRESS DURING THE NEXT PERIOD OF ENROLLMENT

-(any additional documentation to support the appeal should be attached):
+Personal problem (family or relationship issues).
+Adjustment to school (first time in post-secondary, study s kills, issues with adjusting to academic demands).
+Issues with balancing school and work (the combination o f work, school and family is overwhelming).
+Illness (recent or long-term), death of an immediate relative e, family crisis, or injury.
+DURING CRIBE WHAT HAS CHANGED THAT WILL ALLOW YOU TO NG THE NEXT PERIOD OF ENROLLMENT additional documentation to support the appeal should be Print Na Name: Student ent Signature: Date:

-Print Name:

-Student Signature:

-Date: